 Great days, too short

 Some will succeed.
-Others don’t.
+Others will not.

 Some strong, stubborn, unconscious.